Honors Senior, Graduate Earn NSF Fellowships

 “I was sleeping in during the middle of spring break, and suddenly people were blowing up my phone, leaving voicemails and texting me,” said Faulk.
 “I figured I’d better listen to Dr. (Michael) Doran’s first, and I’m glad I did.”

-Doran, director of the USA Honors Program, said he wanted to be the first to congratulate them because “both of these students are so very talented, and both of them are also two of the nicest people you could ever want to meet.”
+Doran, director of the USA Honors College, said he wanted to be the first to congratulate them because “both of these students are so very talented, and both of them are also two of the nicest people you could ever want to meet.”

 Tuttle said Doran emailed her “as soon as he found out, and I opened it before I got to the official notification.”